Pascal's triangle: History

-Pascal's triangle was known in China during the early 11th century as a result of the work of the Chinese mathematician Jia Xian (1010–1070).
-During the 13th century, Yang Hui (1238–1298) presented the triangle and hence it is still known as Yang Hui's triangle (杨辉三角 (楊輝三角)) in China.
+Pascal's triangle was known in China during the 11th century through the work of the Chinese mathematician Jia Xian (1010–1070).
+During the 13th century, Yang Hui (1238–1298) defined the triangle, and it is known as Yang Hui's triangle (杨辉三角 (楊輝三角)) in China.

 In Europe, Pascal's triangle appeared for the first time in the Arithmetic of Jordanus de Nemore (13th century).

 The binomial coefficients were calculated by Gersonides during the early 14th century, using the multiplicative formula for them.
 Petrus Apianus (1495–1552) published the full triangle on the frontispiece of his book on business calculations in 1527.
 Michael Stifel published a portion of the triangle (from the second to the middle column in each row) in 1544, describing it as a table of figurate numbers.
-In Italy, Pascal's triangle is referred to as Tartaglia's triangle, named for the Italian algebraist Niccolò Fontana Tartaglia (1500–1577), who published six rows of the triangle in 1556.
-Gerolamo Cardano, also, published the triangle as well as the additive and multiplicative rules for constructing it in 1570.
+In Italy, Pascal's triangle is referred to as Tartaglia's triangle, named for the Italian algebraist Tartaglia (1500–1577), who published six rows of the triangle in 1556.
+Gerolamo Cardano also published the triangle as well as the additive and multiplicative rules for constructing it in 1570.